Introduction – Top 10 Portugal – 1 Week Ideas – Weekend in Portugal – Airports – Lisbon to Porto Tours - Best Beaches

 Picturesque and Traditional towns:

-The Western Algarve, the Serra da Arribida or the Douro Valley
+The Douro Valley, the Western Algarve, or the Serra da Arribida

 The Algarve’s main resort towns:

-Albufeira, Lagos, Vilamoura, Praia da Rocha and Alvor
+Albufeira, Lagos, Vilamoura and Praia da Rocha a

 One article could never hope to provide enough detailed information to plan a holiday to Portugal, but this section will try to summarise the main holiday regions of the country.
 Our key advice for visiting Portugal is to just to stick to one region and explore it in-depth, never plan to see the entire country in just a single week.